RAHULMYDUR/RAHULMYDUR/README.md

 - 📫 How to reach me **rahulmydur@gmail.com**

 - ⚡ Fun fact **Did you know?
-As a data engineer, I get to play the ultimate game of "Hide and Seek" with data!
-Every day, I delve into vast data lakes, navigate through complex pipelines, and uncover hidden insights that drive critical business decisions.
+As a Data Science Engineer, I get to play the ultimate game of "Hide and Seek" with data!
+Every day, I delve into vast data lakes, navigate through complex pipelines, and uncover hidden insights that drive critical business decisions and ma.
 It's like being a digital detective, piecing together clues to solve the biggest data mysteries.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">